No imputation without representation: Introduction

 Missing values are a frequent issue in real-life datasets, and the subject of a large body of ongoing research.
 Some implementations of machine learning algorithms can handle missing values natively, requiring no further action by practitioners.
 But whenever this is not the case, a common general strategy is to replace the missing value with an estimated value: imputation.
 An advantage of imputation is that we obtain a complete dataset, to which we can apply any and all algorithms that make no special provision for missing values.
 However, missing values may be informative, and a disadvantage of imputation is that it removes this information.

-The missing-indicator approach \citep{cohen68multiple} is an old proposal to represent and thereby preserve the information encoded by missing values.
-For every original attribute, it adds a new binary `indicator' or `dummy' attribute that takes a value of 1 if the value for the original attribute is missing, and 0 if not.
-The missing-indicator approach is often presented as an alternative to imputation, but since it does not resolve the missing values in the original attributes, it can only be used in addition to, not instead of imputation.
+The missing-indicator approach \cite{cohen68multiple} is an old proposal to represent and thereby preserve the information encoded by missing values.
+For every original attribute, it adds a new binary `indicator' or `dummy' attribute that takes a value of 1 if the value for the original attribute is missing, and 0 if not (Figure~\ref{fig_missing_indicators}).\footnote{Some authors use the opposite convention, letting the indicator express non-missingness.} The missing-indicator approach is often presented as an alternative to imputation, but since it does not resolve the missing values in the original attributes, it can only be used in addition to, not instead of imputation.

+It is an open question whether missing-indicators should be used for predictive tasks in machine learning \cite{sperrin20missing}.
+Both imputation and the missing-indicator approach originate in the statistical literature.
 While imputation strategies have been the subject of a rich body of research, the missing-indicator approach has not received a large amount of attention, and is often dismissed or disregarded in overviews of approaches towards missing values.

-In particular, it is an open question whether missing-indicators should be used for predictive tasks in machine learning \citep{sperrin20missing}.
+In the context of machine learning, the effect of missing-indicators can be framed as follows.
 On the one hand, the addition of missing-indicators results in a more complete, higher-dimensional representation of the data.
-On the other hand, their omission can be seen as a form of dimensionality reduction, which may increase the efficiency and effectiveness of a dataset by eliminating redundancy.
+On the other hand, their omission corresponds to a form of dimensionality reduction, which may increase the efficiency and effectiveness of a dataset by eliminating redundancy.